 By: Jay Dyer

-Paul Washer was quite flippant and open about his Anabaptistic view–that the Church had been forsaken, and that the Anabaptists had restored it.
+Paul Washer was quite flippant and open about his newly found Anabaptistic worldview–that the Church had been forsaken, and that the Anabaptists (literally the most retarded of all heretics) had possibly restored it.
 But Paul is a Calvinist, and the Anabaptists, for the most part, weren’t.
-So, apparently, we have a restored Church by heretics, at some unknown time.
-And somehow Paul Washer has a connection to this small holy band.
-But who is truly the Church?
-It can’t be those nasty Catholics–even though in 2001 Paul Washer was quoting a Catholic Bishop in his sermons (St. Augustine, Bishop of Hippo)!
-And it can’t be those baby-baptizing Calvinists, because Paul Washer believes adult baptism is the mark of the true believer’s church.
+So apparently we have a restored Church by heretics, at some unknown time wheeled in as a deus ex machina to explain Washer’s nonsensical circus – somehow Paul Washer has a connection to this small, holy band of Luddites (who no longer exist by the way, aside from Amish and Mennonites).
+Yet who is truly the Church?
+It can’t be those nasty “Orthodox idolators”–even though in 2001 Paul Washer was quoting Orthodox Bishops in his sermons (like St. Augustine, Bishop of Hippo)!
+The Church, for Paul, also can’t be those baby-baptizing Calvinists, because Paul Washer believes only adult baptism is the mark of the true believer’s church.

 It can only be the guru Paul Washer himself, who, for all his zeal against Joel Osteen and for all his 1 million hits plus on youtube have suckered Baptists into following his own novelties.
 Consider this same overly dramatic sermon I have seen Paul Washer preach several times–and each time he preaches the same words, with the same emotions and pauses, just as theatrical as a Benny Hinn crusade, but with more Calvinist fire and brimstone.